 Community managers and online reputation managers use some of the same tools to reach customers and potential customers.
-However, a community manager focuses more on places where people can connect, like Facebook pages and forums, while an online reputation manager focuses specifically on places where people are talking about the brand, like Twitter and Yelp.
+However, a community manager focuses more on places where people can connect, like Facebook pages and forums, while an online reputation manager focuses specifically on places where people are talking about the brand, like Twitter.
 A community manager is also often responsible for company-owned places for customers to gather, like a blog.
 Typically, a community manager creates more content than an online reputation manager does.

 Of course, an online reputation manager might respond to a comment on Facebook and a community manager might foster conversation on Twitter.
 There are no hard and fast rules about which tools these employees can/should use.
 It depends on the tasks for the day.

 What are the Conversation Goals?

 One of the biggest differences between a community manager and an online reputation manager is their goal for conversations online.
 A community manager’s goal is to keep the good times rolling.
 They may address concerns, but they primarily play offense, looking for ways to keep the community’s happiness spreading.

 An online reputation manager, on the other hand, plays defense.
 They respond to negative reviews and comments, handle PR problems, and turn bad feelings into good feelings.
 A good online reputation manager might help a community manager come up with strategic ways to keep the community happy, and to keep negative community members from infecting the rest of the community, but the focus is on potential reputation problems.